CarlWebster/XenServer/README.md

 PARAMETERS

     -ServerName <String>
-        Specifies which XenServer Host or Pool to use to run the script against.
+        Specifies which XenServer Pool to use to run the script against.

         You can enter the ServerName as the NetBIOS name, FQDN, or IP Address.

-        If entered as an IP address, the script attempts o determine and use the actual computer name.
+        If entered as an IP address, the script attempts o determine and use the actual pool or poolmaster name.

         Required?                    true
         Position?                    named